-Movie Review: West of Memphis - California Literary Review
+Movie Review: West Of Memphis - California Literary Review

 We’re living in strange times (she wrote, knowing we’re always living in strange times).
 A few weeks ago, a 20-year old man, a well-to-do, intelligent, “odd” kid walked into an elementary school and shot 20 children and 6 adults before taking his own life.
 He was, by all accounts, troubled and overlooked.
 His style of dress and interactions ran toward the other end of the high school spectrum from Damien Echols – he wore a pocket protector, carried a briefcase, and attended LAN parties.
 Since he also murdered his mother – from all accounts the only person in close contact with him recently – we’ll never know why he committed this inhuman, unspeakable act.
 And in the end it doesn’t matter.

-Shortly after the shootings, a mother of a child with mental issues posted a heartbreaking blog entry about demonizing the previously unknown mother’s parenting skills, disparaging our society’s disinterest in dealing with mental health problems, and calling for immediate alteration of gun laws.
+Shortly after the shootings, a mother of a child with mental issues posted a heartbreaking blog entry about dealing with her violent son.
+After Gawker picked it up, the story went viral and people began avidly demonizing the previously unknown mother’s parenting skills, disparaging our society’s disinterest in dealing with mental health problems, and calling for immediate alteration of gun laws.
 Had Adam Lanza lived, had he not murdered his mother, had he been able to make a statement about why, would we be satisfied by his incarceration?
 Would we feel more restful knowing his ostensible reasons for committing this act of evil?
 Would we be able to look at the face of a murderer in a courtroom, as we did with the Aurora shooter, and take heart that he’s completely insane?
 Could we rest easier knowing the system was now responsible for him?
 Watching the judicial system at work, knowing we have ways to deal with those who commit crimes against humanity, is powerfully alluring.

 In the aftermath of an unspeakable tragedy, we struggled to make sense of it as immediately as possible – and many media outlets pegged the wrong kid as the murderer on the afternoon of the shootings.
 As the police and the media revealed more evidence, people popped out of the woodwork, sneering that Lanza had been a “weird kid” for as long as his classmates could remember; that this wasn’t his first rodeo with “odd behavior.”
 Most damning, I think, was the notion, whether explicit or implicit, that Lanza was autistic, had Aspberger’s, or was afflicted with a personality disorder.
 It’s one more set of stigma to apply to that weird kid in the hallway, the one scuttling anxiously or striding defiantly between classes, avoiding or provoking peers’ wrath.